-Actually a font without a family is still part of a family.
+Actually, a font without a family is still part of a family.
 It’s just a family of one.
-We could call it an orphan, if you’d like, but that is not the standard.
-We could call it sad, but fonts don’t actually have feelings and this metaphor of fonts being part of a family is starting to conjure images of an italian migrant family trying to make it in New York in the forties, but ended up creating an organized crime empire.
+We could call it an orphan if you’d like, but that is not the standard.
+We could call it sad, but fonts don’t actually have feelings and this metaphor of fonts being part of a family is starting to conjure images of an Italian migrant family trying to make it in New York in the forties but ending up creating an organized crime empire.
 “I’ll make him an offer he can’t refuse.”

-Now, your answer better not be something like: It’s Helvetica, Boss, forget about it, will ya.
+Now, your answer better not be something like: It’s Helvetica, Boss, forget about it, will ya?
 Because that is actually the typeface.
-You need to be very specific and names the exact font, something like: It’s actually Helvetica Regular, at 11 point for the body text, why Boss?
+You need to be very specific and name the exact font, something like: It’s actually Helvetica Regular, at 11 points for the body text, why Boss?

 Knowing the exact font can be important for making sure the same one is used across multiple designs.
-Even more important when it’s for an app design and that font need to coded in and the developer may need to code in different font for different display or something.
+Even more important when it’s for an app design and that font needs to be coded in and the developer may need to code in different font for a different display or something.

 So, yeah, it can matter.
-It should be on your documentation, what specific font were used and form what typeface.
+It should be on your documentation, what specific fonts were used, and form what typeface.

 Ah, yes, the history lesson.
 If you find this boring you could just skip t the next part.
 But it might be cool to know a little bit of history in the stuff that you are working with all the time.

-So fonts and typefaces have its roots in the printing history.
-Did you know that font actually derived from the MIddle French word ‘fonte’?
+So fonts and typefaces have their roots in printing history.
+Did you know that font actually derived from the Middle French word ‘Fonte’?
 If you do, good for you.
 If not, well, here comes the history lesson.

 So back in the days of early printing, words are created on blocks to be printed on paper.
 Printing machines used what is called movable type, meaning each letter is created on a single block.
 This is usually made of metal.